jacksho-vfx/onepiece/docs/pipeline_cli.md

 The parameters file must contain a mapping at the top level.
 Nested objects and arrays are preserved so that downstream providers receive the full structure.

+Disabled pipelines are rejected before they enter the run queue.
+If `run` returns a message like "pipeline 'render_shots' is disabled", administrators can re-enable the definition with `onepiece pipeline enable render_shots`.
+The updated definition is written back to the orchestrator immediately and the pipeline can accept new runs again.

 When inspecting run outcomes with `onepiece pipeline stats`, supply `--pipeline <name>` to focus on a single pipeline.
 The CLI validates the name